-About green purchasing
+About Green purchasing

 Green purchasing has been highlighted by the EU, statutory authorities, environmental organisations and the business community as a key tool in driving the green shift.
 This applies to the retail, service, energy and transport sectors, etc., and both public and private sectors.